LJTalks/UCD-Resume/README.md

 ![alt text](./assets/readme-img/image-2-col.png)

 How did I resolve this?
-I spent ages on diffchecker checking my code v official CI souce code.
+I spent ages on diffchecker checking my code versus official CI souce code.
 There *are* some differences as I've used different links etc, so this got a bit heavy.
 In the end I decided to keep going, knowing that at some point the 3rd part of that section would be addressed (I made a note here to remind me to look for the problem).
 Next video, right at the start he said we should remove the row table class a it can cause issues.
 Sure enough, by the time the third column was added the issue was resolved.
 Another "I'm not sure what happened there" moment, but it works so let's move on!

 ![alt text](./assets/readme-img/image3-cols.png)